inspire-1a03/pip-2021-harjotshoker/google-sheets.md

 #### Summary
+The third figure is illustrating the vaccination rates over time compare between all provinces and territories.
 The figure decribes how vaccinations in the terrorities are significantly higher than the provinces.
 The provinces have been quite close with one another in their rate of vaccinations throughout the course of the timeline, whereas the terrorities have large rates of vaccinations rates.
 ---

 ## 4. Canadian mobility trends